Table of Contents

 VPNs - Their Role in Secure Communications

 Historically, as stated, VPNs were, if not THE way to secure corporate remote connections, at least one of the main paths businesses would follow.
 However, the mass adoption of remote work, accelerated by the COVID-19 pandemic, has strained the capabilities of traditional VPNs.
 Moreover, those changes in habits are proving to be ongoing.
-Add the fact a VPN is only as secure as its entry-point to realise why an alternative to VPN is so attractive.
+Add the fact a VPN is only as secure as its entry-point to realize why an alternative to VPN is so attractive.

 The surge in remote employees has sometimes led to an over-reliance on VPNs, impacting employee productivity and user experience.
 Additionally, the unforeseen challenges of using VPNs at such a large scale contributed to create a security nightmare for IT teams.